 - You can view task-based conversations.

-- Assignments, though visible/editable via Task Details panel, can open up into a separate panel.
+- Assignments, though visible/editable via the Task Details panel, can open up into a separate panel.
 This panel allows navigation between tasks.

 - You can create "Column Sets".
 These are predefined sets of columns that you can toggle between to allow you to view/edit the information that is necessary at that time, ex.
 Setup of Schedule may have different columns vs Traffic.